arcus/Arcus_Labs_Orientation/arcus_orientation.md

 If you need help describing the data you need, you may also ask your Project Owner, if you have a scientific project, or submit a ticket at the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/302) for assistance.

-When you are ready to place a request for additional data, new services, or want to learn more about scientific labs or report a problem, you may do so through the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/group/65).
+When you are ready to place a request for additional data, [new services](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/396) (such as GIS, AI, MAP, or other computational services and tools), or want to learn more about scientific labs or report a problem, you may do so through the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/group/65).

 ### Included Tools